st8tikratio/catalyst_research/fund_10/suggested_improvments/catalyst_process.md

 8. VPAs are only required to read the entire proposal and determine who is correct when there are opposing opinions.
 9. vPAs review and “grade” based on the provided assessment contents.

+> Options could include a threshold review requirement for proposers such as 85% assessments reviewed to no be filtered out.
+This would minimize the benefits of this change.

 #### Benefits
 This should reduce the requirement that vPAs read every proposal associated with each assessment under review.
 Overhead is minimized, responsibility distributed, proposers do more than just submit they **MUST** review every assessment or have their proposal **Filtered Out.**
-<p></p>
-Options could include a threshold review requirement for proposers such as 85% assessments reviewed to no be filtered out.
-This would minimize the benefits of such a setup.

 ---